 Flag of India

-India is the world’s most populous democracy, governed by the longest (in word count) constitution in the world.
-The Constitution of India came into effect in 1950 and forms the backbone of India’s constitutional supremacy system.
-India’s constitution is quasi-federal, with features of both federal and unitary constitutions.
-Its legal system has elements of civil law, common law, customary and religious law, and equitable law.
+India has the longest national constitution in the world.
+The Constitution of India came into effect in 1950 and forms the backbone of India’s constitutional democracy.
+India’s legal system has elements of civil law, common law, customary and religious law.

 International sources of law, such as treaties or signed conventions, can be enforced in India if they have been ratified and incorporated into Indian law.
 In certain cases, customary principles of international law can be applied and enforced even without formal ratification if the law in question is not inconsistent with Indian law.
 For example, in a recent decision, the Supreme Court declared the precautionary principle, a cornerstone of international environmental law, to be customary international law and so incorporated into Indian law.
 When an international law conflicts with domestic law, the latter prevails.